Start building Flutter Android apps on ChromeOS

 Set up your target Android device

-#To configure your Flutter app to run on a physical Android device, you need an Android device running Android API level 21 or later.
+#To configure your Flutter app to run on a physical Android device, you need a supported version of Android.

 Enable Developer options and USB debugging on your device as described in the Android documentation.